CARE ACT 2014

 Direct payments cannot currently be used to secure long term stays in a care home.
-However, the government intends to extend rights to direct payments in such circumstances from April 2020, to coincide with the introduction of the cap on care costs.
+However, the government intends to extend rights to direct payments in such circumstances from April 2020.

 Local authorities should give clear advice about their responsibilities when managing direct payments, and whether the person in receipt of direct payments needs to register with HM Revenue and Customs (HMRC) as an employer.

 Becoming an employer carries with it certain responsibilities and obligations, in particular to HMRC, and people need to be aware of these before agreeing to take up a direct payment.
 Disability and tax – a guide provides information on being an employer.